 A word of caution though if you are planning to have your cooktop in this zone of the kitchen and use the glass as a splashback.
 You can’t use a tinted glass as the product in the glass to make it tinted reacts with the hot splatters from the stove top.
 Speak to the window supplier first to ensure that what you have selected will cope with splatters and marks.

 Often with a window splashback there will be a small remaining area of splashback that still needs to be considered.
 I like to continue the stone benchtop in these areas as it starts to get fiddly with tiles, particularly with window reveals.
 A simple glass solution to match the wall and/or joinery colour is also a good idea.

 Taking the window all the way to the ceiling is a stunning idea too to maximise the view and light.
 You just need to ensure that you won’t be blinded by the sun as you obviously can’t add blinds here!

-There are of course other solutions for splashbacks; pressed tin, vertical laminates and stainless steel, amongst others, but I have just concentrated for now on the main options that I work with each day.
+There are of course other solutions for kitchen splashbacks: vertical laminates and stainless steel, amongst others, but I have just concentrated for now on the main options that I work with each day.

 To help you decide on your splashback choice you may like the following:

 My Pinterest page has lots of inspiration with boards dedicated to contemporary and classic style kitchens and I would love to hear your design dilemmas in the comments section below.